- 04.19.14 from 09:00 AM to 04:45 PM

 Mammography is a specific type of imaging that uses a low-dose x-ray system for examination of the breast.
 Mammography plays a central role in the early detection of breast cancers because it can show changes in the breast up to two years before you might actually feel the lump in your breast.

-In conjunction with the digital mammography unit, Garden Park also offers the Computer-Aided Detection.
+In conjunction with the digital mammography unit, Garden Park Medical Center also offers the Computer-Aided Detection.
 CAD provides a “second read” of the mammogram by the computer.
 This assists the radiologist in making an accurate diagnosis.